The Wingate University program is an accredited program. Our faculty strives to meet and surpass these goals:

 Success in meeting goal:

-- The PA Program tracks student progress in acquiring six identified professional competencies to ensure that students are developing the knowledge and skills important to PA practice.
+- The PA Program tracks student progress in acquiring seven identified professional competencies to ensure that students are developing the knowledge and skills important to PA practice.

-- Clinical preceptor evaluations of our students revealed average percentage scores of > 91% in the following measures of competency:
+- Clinical preceptor evaluations of our students reveal an average percentage of over 90% in each competency.